-Without armor or a shield, your character’s Defense equals 10 + half their proficiency bonus + their Dexterity.
+Without armor or a shield, your character’s Defense equals 11 + half their Aptitude Bonus (min 1) + their Dexterity.
 If your character wears armor, carries a shield, or both, calculate your Defense using the rules in the Armor section.
 Record your Defense on your character sheet.

-Your character needs to be proficient with armor and shields to wear and use them effectively, and your armor and shield proficiencies are determined by your class.
-There are drawbacks to wearing armor or carrying a shield if you lack the required proficiency, as explained in the Armor section.
+Your character needs to be capable with armor and shields to wear and use them effectively, and your armor and shield aptitudes are determined by your class.
+There are drawbacks to wearing armor or carrying a shield if you lack the required capability, as explained in the Armor section.